Full-color three-loop three-point form factors in N=4 SYM: Simplifying the Integrand

 where the first line gives the nine propagators of $\Gamma_{9:9}$, and the second line includes the irreducible numerators.
 Given this basis, we can divide the numerator of $\Gamma_{9:9} $ into two parts.
 One part consists only of irreducible numerators, which will be denoted as $\mathbb{N}(\Gamma_{9:9})$, or simply $\mathbb{N}_{9:9}$.
 The other part of the numerator is composed of terms proportional to propagators, and they lead to sub-topologies with less propagators and thus contribute to numerators $\mathbb{N}(\Gamma_{r \leq 8:i})$.
 For example, a numerator $\ell_c^2(\ell_a-q)^2$ can shrink a propagator and generate an 8-propagator sub-topology:

 Next we can go on to compute the numerators $\mathbb{N}(\Gamma_{r \leq 8:i})$ for sub-topologies.
-Since the same sub-topology may origin from different top-level topologies, one needs to be careful to take all possible contributions into account.
-For example, another top-level topology $\Gamma_{9:11}$ may also generate an 8-propagator topology which is isomorphic to the one in \eqref{eq:shrinkexample1}:
+Since the same sub-topology may originate from different top-level topologies, one needs to carefully take all possible contributions into account.
+For example, another top-level topology $\Gamma_{9:11}$ generates an 8-propagator topology which is isomorphic to the one in \eqref{eq:shrinkexample1}:

-The numerators of sub-topologies, such as \eqref{eq:shrinkexample1} and \eqref{eq:shrinkexample2}, in general can have different momentum labellings.
-To combine them together, it is necessary to choose a uniform set of momentum labelling.
-For example, choosing the basis according to \eqref{eq:shrinkexample1}, one can map \eqref{eq:shrinkexample2} as
+The numerators of sub-topologies, such as \eqref{eq:shrinkexample1} and \eqref{eq:shrinkexample2}, in general can have different momentum labelings.
+To combine them together, it is necessary to choose a uniform set of momentum labeling.
+For example, choosing the momentum basis according to \eqref{eq:shrinkexample1}, one can map \eqref{eq:shrinkexample2} as

-In this way, one can combine all contributions to the same 8-propagator topology and get the corresponding total numerator.
+In this way, one can combine all contributions to the same 8-propagator topology.

 Now one can regard the 8-propagator topology as the ``top-topology'' and perform a simplification that is totally parallel to the operation above: (1) choose a set of Lorentz product basis, (2) divide the numerator into an irreducible part $\mathbb{N}(\Gamma_{8:i})$ and another part with terms proportional to propagators, and (3) shrink the latter part to sub-topologies and then combine the contributions to the numerator of the same topology together.
 Such a procedure can be repeated iteratively, until one reaches the sub-topologies with minimal number of propagators.